pdjr-signalk/pdjr-skplugin-renotifier/README.md

 Specifies a Signal K notification path that should be monitored for notification events.
 Default is the empty string.
-Enter a full notification path (wildcards are acceptable).
+Enter a full notification path (for example: 'notifications.tanks.wasteWater.0').
-For example: "notifications.tanks.wasteWater.0".

 __Trigger on these notification states__\
 The notification states which should cause execution of the notifier